 So this weekend I was sleep deprived.

-You’ve probably been sleep deprived before, from pulling an all-nighter or being jet-lagged, or just being really really busy.
+You’ve probably been sleep deprived before from pulling an all-nighter or jet lag.

 In this case I was sleep deprived for longer than I’d ever been before, so I noticed my body’s responses more acutely.